Meet Ukraine’s new PM who masterminded key Trump deal

 Ms Svyrydenko, 39, has been serving as first deputy prime minister and economic development and trade minister since November 2021.
 She had been appointed to lead the revival of Ukraine’s struggling economy only months before Russia invaded in February 2022 and made her task more difficult.

+Ms Svyrydenko took over as prime minister from Denys Shmyhal on Thursday after her appointment was confirmed and voted through by the Ukrainian parliament.
+The outgoing prime minister Shymhal will take over as Ukraine’s defence minister in his new role.

+"War leaves no room for delay," she said on X after accepting her new role as the war-time prime minister.
+"We must act swiftly and decisively.
+Our priorities for the first six months are clear: reliable supply for the army, expansion of domestic weapons production, and boosting the technological strength of our defence forces,” she said.

-Mr Zelensky met with Ms Svyrydenko on Monday and discussed the “implementation of agreements with European and American partners regarding support for Ukraine reached during the recent Ukraine Recovery Conference”.
+Mr Zelensky had met with Ms Svyrydenko earlier this week on Monday and discussed the “implementation of agreements with European and American partners regarding support for Ukraine reached during the recent Ukraine Recovery Conference”.

-If her nomination is approved by parliament, which appears likely, Ms Svyrydenko will replace Denys Shmyhal, who is poised to take over as the war-torn country’s defence minister.

 Mr Zelensky is reshuffling his cabinet at a time when Ukraine is seeking to revive its cash-strapped economy and boost its arms industry.